FengPu/X2R-document/docs/uss.rst

 Hooks
 -----

-In refined USS, three **atomic hooks** can be replaced and extended, they are:
+In refined USS, seven **atomic hooks** can be replaced and extended, they are:

+* **Query Parser**

+  Query Parser parses the plain text query string into set of query terms, term refinement qualifiers, result set qualifiers and corresponding integration commands.

+* **Endpoint Cotainer**

+* **Endpoint Wrapper**

+  Endpoint Wrapper wraps the public Endpoint, such as DBpedia, and handles the errors, such as Endpoint service downtime.
+Endpoint Wrapper accept SQARQL query and return the result set in standard format of Endpoint.

-* **Query Refiner**
+* **Term Refiner**

-  Query Refiner takes one query string as its input and output a refined query string.
+  Term Refiner takes one query term as its input and output a refined query term.

 * **Result Ranker**